Shell jewelry: In prehistory

 The oldest known jewelry in the world consists of two perforated beads made from shells of the sea snail Nassarius gibbosulus.
 These beads were discovered at Skhul in Palestine, and were recently dated to between 100,000 and 135,000 years ago.
 Similar ornaments (some made from shells of Nassarius kraussianus and the bittersweet clam Glycymeris nummaria as well as from Nassarius gibbosulus) have been discovered at a number of Middle Paleolithic sites, and are considered a key piece of evidence for the theory that early anatomically modern humans in Africa and the Levant were more culturally sophisticated than had previously been thought.
 In some cases shells had been transported a considerable distance from the species' natural habitat.
 One example is the site of Oued Djebbana in Algeria, for example, where an N. gibbosulus bead was found; at the time the shell was used there, this site was at least 190 km away from the sea.

+Some of the oldest known examples of shell jewelry in Africa was around 82,000 years ago in the Taforalt Cave in North Africa.
+What was discovered was Nassarius shell beads so far inland that they had to have been transported from there coast, providing very strong evidence that there was a series of long distance exchanged networks.
+The perforations and wear marks around the wholes on the shell beads proves that the shells were strung and worn as jewelry and personal ornaments.
+This is one of then many examples of symbolic behavior among modern humans.

 Shell ornaments were very common during the Upper Paleolithic, from 50–40,000 years ago onwards, when they spread with modern humans to Europe and Asia.
 They generally take the form of perforated shells (as well as other hard organic material such as tooth, bone, antler and mammoth ivory) which are thought to have been suspended and used as jewelry.
 The most commonly found species are Homalopoma sanguineum, Littorina obtusata, Cyclope species, Nassarius mutabilis and Nassarius gibbosulus.
 Fossil shells were used alongside those of contemporary species.
 Some shells were stained with ochre.
 In Europe, the shells of both Atlantic and Mediterranean species were used, again circulating over distances of hundreds of kilometers.
 During the Neolithic period shell necklaces were made with the shells of 3 genera Spondylus, Glycymeris and Charonia.